aselvaveltcs/3scale-amp-install/README.md

-# TODO create a new branch - 2.7 install on OCP3.11
+# 2.7 install  TODO create a new branch

+## on OCP3.11
 ```
 oc new-project 3scale27
 #need to create secret